-At December 31, 2016 and 2015, the Company had undisbursed advance commitments (letters of credit) with the Federal Home Loan Bank of \$0 and \$0.
+At December 31, 2017 and 2016, the Company had undisbursed advance commitments (letters of credit) with the Federal Home Loan Bank of \$5,690 and \$0.
 These letters of credit were obtained in lieu of pledging securities to secure public fund deposits that are over the FDIC insurance limit.

-The advances, Mortgage Partnership Finance credit enhancement obligations and letters of credit were collateralized by certain qualifying loans totaling \$454,025 and \$318,759 at December 31, 2016 and 2015.
-Based on this collateral and the Company's holdings of Federal Home Loan Bank stock, the Company was eligible to borrow an additional \$193,674 and \$172,557 at December 31, 2016 and 2015.
+The advances, Mortgage Partnership Finance credit enhancement obligations and letters of credit were collateralized by certain qualifying loans totaling \$478,966 and \$454,025 at December 31, 2017 and 2016.
+Based on this collateral and the Company's holdings of Federal Home Loan Bank stock, the Company was eligible to borrow an additional \$125,271 and \$193,674 at December 31, 2017 and 2016.

-Bank stock loan:
+Bank stock loan

-In July 2014, the Company borrowed \$15,540 from an unaffiliated financial institution, secured by the Company's stock in Equity Bank.
-In September 2015, the Company amended and restated the loan agreement and borrowed an additional \$5,014.
-At December 31, 2015, \$18,612 was outstanding on the bank stock loan at a fixed rate of 4.00% (computed on the basis of a 360 day year and the actual number of days elapsed) resetting until July 2019.
+At January 1, 2016, the Company had an outstanding balance of \$18,612 on a fixed rate 4.00% loan (computed on the basis of a 360 day year and the actual number of days elapsed) from an unaffiliated financial institution, secured by the Company's stock in Equity Bank.
 This borrowing was repaid on January 4, 2016 using proceeds from the Company's initial public offering ("IPO").

 On January 28, 2016, the Company entered into a new agreement with the same lender that provided for a maximum borrowing facility of \$20,000, secured by the Company's stock in Equity Bank.
 At December 31, 2016, there was no outstanding balance on this loan.
 The borrowing facility matured on January 26, 2017 and was subsequently extended, at which time the Company entered into a new agreement with the same lender that provides for a maximum borrowing facility of \$30,000, secured by the Company's stock in Equity Bank.
-The borrowing facility will mature on March 12, 2018.
+The borrowing facility was recently renewed for an additional year and will mature on March 13, 2019.
 Each draw of funds on the facility will create a separate note that is repayable over a term of five years.
 Each note will bear interest at a variable interest rate equal to the prime rate published in the "Money Rates" section of The Wall Street Journal (or any generally recognized successor), floating daily.
 Accrued interest and principal payments will be due quarterly with one final payment of unpaid principal and interest due at the end of the five year term of each separate note.
-The company is also required to pay an unused commitment fee in an amount equal to twenty basis points per annum on the unused portion of the maximum borrowing facility.
+The company is also required to pay an unused commitment fee in an amount equal to 20 basis points per annum on the unused portion of the maximum borrowing facility.
+At December 31, 2017, the Company had an outstanding balance of \$2,500 on this loan at a rate of 4.50%.